 5.MAKE the PREGNANCY ANNOUNCEMENT

-One of the most important decisions you ever make as a parent-to-be is when to announce you're pregnant in the first place.
+One of the most important decisions you'll make as a parent-to-be is when to announce you're pregnant in the first place.

 Usually a lot of expecting parents announce the pregnancy after the 12 week checkup, when there's a ultra sound to confirm that the fetus is growing well.
 It's also the time that the risk of miscarriage tends to drop dramatically.